Doctor0Evil/World-of-Darkwood/README.md

 - Gained at key progression events (e.g., essence injections, story rites, trauma thresholds), not at will.
 - Each trait has at least one meaningful upside and one meaningful downside.
-- Traits can reference attributes and skills to create playstyle forks (e.g., “+Willpower, −Charisma equivalent, +Sanity loss from specific horrors”).[2][3]
+- Traits can reference attributes and skills to create playstyle forks (e.g., “+Willpower, −Charisma equivalent, +Sanity loss from specific horrors”).

 Examples:

 - Iron Lungs: +Endurance, −Stealth in tight spaces due to heavier breathing sounds.
 - Fungal Tolerance: +resistance to certain toxins, −susceptibility to specific cures or light‑based effects.
-- Cold‑Soaked: +resistance to cold events, −slower healing from burns and physical trauma.[3]
+- Cold‑Soaked: +resistance to cold events, −slower healing from burns and physical trauma.

 ### Perks (Milestone Powers)